TaciturnMute/Psyduck/README.md

 </div>

 ## About the project
-A simple test with some pictures of psyduck
+A simple test with some pictures of Psyduck